Water filter

 A water filter removes impurities by lowering contamination of water using a fine physical barrier, a chemical process, or a biological process.
-Filters cleanse water to different extents, for purposes such as: providing agricultural irrigation, accessible drinking water, public and private aquariums, and the safe use of ponds and swimming pools.
+Filters cleanse water to different extents, for purposes such as: providing agricultural irrigation, accessible drinking water, industrial use, public and private aquariums, and the safe use of ponds and swimming pools.

 Methods of filtration

 Filters use sieving, adsorption, ion exchanges, biofilms and other processes to remove unwanted substances from water.
 Unlike a sieve or screen, a filter can potentially remove particles much smaller than the holes through which its water passes, such as nitrates or germs like Cryptosporidium.

 Among the methods of filtration, notable examples are sedimentation, used to separate hard and suspended solids from water and activated charcoal treatment, where, typically, boiled water is poured through a piece of cloth to trap undesired residuals.
 Additionally, the use of machinery to work on desalinization and purification of water through the transposal of it into multiple-filtration water tanks is used.
 This technique is aimed at the filtration of water on bigger scales, such as serving entire cities.

 These three methods are particularly relevant, as they trace back centuries and are the base for many of the modern methods of filtration used today.